johnzxcvbnm/Adi/unit_4/w09d05/student_labs/afternoon/README.md

 ### Steps to think about

 1. Find all airports that originate from New York
 1. Find all destination airports in Paris
 1. Find out how many routes originate from New York
 1. Find out how many routes have destinations in Paris
 1. Try to decide which statements are necessary and find how to combine them to find out how many routes originate from New York and land in Paris!

 ## Stretch Goals

 - Do this so that just the number appears as the result of only one SQL statement
 - Which airlines travel from NYC to Paris?
 - Find all the flights that leave NYC.
 Give a list of how many go to each destination city.

+Answer -
+SELECT * FROM airports JOIN routes ON airports.iata_faa = routes.origin_code JOIN airports AS des ON routes.dest_code = des.iata_faa WHERE des.city = 'Paris' AND airports.city = 'New York';

+Formatted -
+SELECT (airports.name, airports.city, airports.iata_faa, origin_code, dest_code, des.name, des.city, des.iata_faa) FROM airports JOIN routes ON airports.iata_faa = routes.origin_code JOIN airports AS des ON routes.dest_code = des.iata_faa WHERE des.city = 'Paris' AND airports.city = 'New York';